ucsb-cs16/ucsb-cs16.github.io/topics/git_cloning_your_first_repo.md

 ---
+layout: default
+parent: Topics
-topic: "git: cloning your first repo"
+title: "Git: cloning your first repo"
-desc: "A guide for those new to git"
+description: "A guide for those new to git"
 indent: true
 ---